 Improved collaboration

-Stakeholder classes
+Stakeholder Classes

 Stakeholder class is a grouping or an identifier that helps quantify what area or functional/nonfunctional grouping a stakeholder represents.
-For example Accounting and Engineering may have some very different reporting, tracking or prioritization requirements, however each requirement from each stakeholder group may be mission critical and in some cases diametrically opposed.
-By organizing your stakeholders into classes, you can help to rate, rank and prioritize new proposed projects, key project metrics or even weigh project requirements for each group.
-Our goal of this section isn’t to drill into requirements management or best practices in mastering requirements gathering or management, but to help the reader understand the importance of helping to organize, rate and rank and in many cases create different portfolio analysis in Project Server, based on the stakeholder classes that represent the projects both current and future that will be managed or created in the PPM system.
+For example, accounting and engineering may have some very different reporting, tracking, or prioritization requirements; however, each requirement from each stakeholder group may be mission critical and in some cases diametrically opposed.
+By organizing your stakeholders into classes, you can help to rate, rank, and prioritize new proposed projects, key project metrics, or project requirements for each group.
+The goal in this discussion is not to drill into requirements management or best practices in mastering requirements gathering or management but to help readers understand the importance of helping to organize, rate, rank, and in many cases create different portfolio analysis in Project Server, based on stakeholder classes that represent the projects, both current and future, that will be managed or created in the PPM system.

-Scalability & Succession Planning with 2010
+Scalability and Succession Planning with 2010

 One of the key success factors with Project 2010 and its related server and collaboration environment is the ability to scale the product based on the maturity needs of the organization.
-For example many organizations start from an Excel based planning model for tracking and reporting on projects.
-SharePoint combined with Project Professional will allow you to build, manage and update schedules in SharePoint and sync with Project Professional for rich reporting.
+For example, many organizations start from an Excel-based planning model for tracking and reporting on projects.
+SharePoint combined with Project Professional will allow you to build, manage, and update schedules in SharePoint and sync with Project Professional for rich reporting.

-As an organization matures, it can continue migrating information to Project Server 2010, where it can leverage a common resource pool and begin really taking advantage of a common environment for standards, reporting and managing information.
-This may come as a surprise, but some organizations don’t build schedules, they actually leverage resource plans and track the high level project information (metadata) associated with each project.
+As an organization matures, it can continue migrating information to Project Server 2010, where it can leverage a common resource pool and really begin taking advantage of a common environment for standards and for reporting and managing information.
+This may come as a surprise, but some organizations don’t build schedules; they actually leverage resource plans and track the high-level project information (metadata) associated with each project.

-As a project organization continues its journey it may find itself finally maturing into portfolio management or rating and ranking and prioritizing the new work proposals.
+As a project organization continues its journey, it may find itself finally maturing into portfolio management or rating, ranking, and prioritizing new work proposals.
 Here is the beautiful thing.
-Many organizations have already started with rating and ranking a portfolio management process, but have never achieved a detailed scheduling system or a common resource pool track uniformly the resources needed to the work.
+Many organizations have already started with rating and ranking a portfolio management process but have never achieved a detailed scheduling system or a common resource pool to uniformly track the resources needed for the work to be completed.

-Project Server 2010 allows an organization to start at any point in the system and leverage, grow and mature, with the ability to turn on different pieces of the technology at the right time to move upward or downward to complete a more robust, richer, dynamic scheduling project, program and portfolio management system and organization.
+Project Server 2010 allows an organization to start at any point in the system and leverage, grow, and mature.
+Different pieces of the technology can be turned on at different times to move upward or downward to complete a more robust, richer, dynamic scheduling project, program, and portfolio management system and organization.

 Technology Meets Strategy: Welcome to the Business User Network

-Product managers and project managers...why separate these roles?
+Product managers and project managers . . . why separate these roles?

 New products are essential for rejuvenating a line of business and are like vitamins for the body.
-If you provide less than enough, the organization regresses.
+If you provide less than is needed, the organization regresses.
 If you provide too much, you create waste, and much of this waste will end up being stored in the “great idea that never worked” pile.

-Clayton Christensen, Harvard professor and bestseller business author, writes in The Innovator’s Solution that more than 60 percent of new product development work is abandoned before market launch.
-About 40 percent of the introduced products never turn a profit, and are pulled back from the market.
+Clayton Christensen, Harvard professor and best-selling business author, writes in chapter 3 of The Innovator’s Solution that more than 60 percent of new product development work is abandoned before market launch[AU: provide source note].
+About 40 percent of the introduced products never turn a profit and are pulled back from the market.
 Therefore, about 25 percent of new product development investments lead to commercial successes, continues Christensen.

-His statistics create a clear case for project management.
+His statistics create a clear case for PM.
 Juggling the triple constraints (time, budget, and scope) minimizes misuse of resources.
-Project management, as a discipline, offers the requisite controls to achieve this goal.
+PM, as a discipline, offers the requisite controls to achieve this goal.